A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies

+In \cite{Saito2008}, a variation of Mersenne Twister named single instruction multiple data (SIMD)-oriented Fast Mersenne Twister (SFMT) is proposed.
+It uses all features of MT along with multi-stage pipelines and Single Instruction Multiple Data (SIMD) (like 128-bit integer) operations of today's computer system.
+A popular implementation is \verb|SFMT19937| which has same period as \verb|MT19937|.
+It can generate both $32$-bit and $64$-bit unsigned integer numbers.
+Further, there is a variation of SFMT specialized in producing double precision floating point numbers in IEEE 754 format.
+This PRNG is, in fact, named as double precision floating point SFMT (dSFMT) \cite{Saito2009}.
+Two versions of it are available - \verb|dSFMT-32| and \verb|dSFMT-52| \cite{sfmt}.
+For \verb|dSFMT-52|, the output of the PRNG is a sequence of $52$-bit pseudo-random patterns along with $12$ MSBs (sign and exponent) as constant.
+Here, instead of linear transition in $\mathbb{F}_2$, an affine transition function is adopted which keeps the constant part as 0x3FF.

 Another PRNG, named \emph{well-equidistributed long-period linear} generator or WELL is also based on tampered TGFSR \cite{Panneton:2006:ILG:1132973.1132974}.
+For this PRNG, the characteristic polynomial of matrix $\mathbf{A}$ has degree $k = rw - j$, where $r,j$ are unique integers such that $r > 0$ and $0 \le j < w$, and it is primitive over $\mathbb{F}_2$.
+Two such good generators are \verb|WELL512a| and \verb|WELL1024a| \cite{RNG}.
+In case of \verb|WELL512a|, the parameters are $k = 512$, $w = 32$, $n = 16$ and $r = 0$; so expected period is $\rho = 2^{512}-1$.
+However, for \verb|WELL1024a|, the parameters are $k = 1024, w = 32, n = 32$ and $r = 0$ with period length $\rho = 2^{1024}-1$.
+The return values for these PRNGs are $32$-bit numbers normalized by multiplying with $2.32830643653869628906 \times 10^{-10}$.
+WELL generators follows the general equations \ref{lfsr1} and \ref{lfsr2}.

-For this PRNG, the characteristic polynomial of matrix $\mathbf{A}$ has degree $k = rw - j$, where $r > 0$ and $0 \le j < w$, and it is primitive over $\mathbb{F}_2$.
-In \cite{marsaglia2003xorshift}, Marsagila proposed a very fast PRNG, named \emph{xorshift} generator.
-The basic concept of such generators is -- to get a random number, first shift $a$ positions of a block of bits and then apply exclusive-or on the original block with this shifted block.
+In \cite{marsaglia2003xorshift}, Marsagila has proposed a very fast PRNG, named \emph{xorshift} generator.
+The basic concept of such generators is $-$ to get a random number, first shift $a$ positions of a block of bits and then apply XOR on the original block with this shifted block.
 In general, a xorshift generator has the following recurrence relation \cite{brent2004note,Panneton:2005:XRN:1113316.1113319}: